TanyaYu/LifestyleNews/README.md

 # LifestyleNews

-The app provides articles from various sources to your specific interest
+The app provides articles from various sources of your specific interest

 # Developed by